Bad service/food, what can you do?

 These methods are especially handy if you wine and dine on Friday or Saturday nights, which some vouchers exclude.

 - Online restaurant booking service OpenTable (formerly Top Table) features everything from local pizza joints to Michelin star restaurants.
 For the best deals, select your city from the homepage, and then check the "special offers only" box below the search bar.
 You can then specify further by filtering for a particular offer - eg, 50% off or Set menu £20 and under.
 It has free iOS and Android apps, for easier booking on mobile.

-- Lastminute.com* has offers throughout the UK and commonly offers 50% off food or 2for1 main courses.
+- Lastminute.com* has offers throughout the UK and commonly offers 50% off food or set meals under £20.
 As with OpenTable, some offers are better than others.